makersacademy/alexa-ruby-course/modules/1/README.md

 ## Overview

-During this module, readers will construct a simple Skill, called 'Hello World'.
+During this module, readers will construct a simple skill, called 'Hello World'.
 While building this skill, readers come to understand how the above concepts work and play together.
 This module uses:

 - Sinatra
 - Ruby's JSON library